ajfranzoia/docsync/README.md

 ***
 <br/>

 ### Bonus point #1

 > How would you keep versioning on the database, if we wanted to store the last read position on each document (i.e. pick we're you've left)?

 In order to store the last read position on each document I would make use of any persistent storage system in the backend like MySql or MongoDB (taking into account the nature of the application -either relational or more unstructured- when deciding which one to pick).
-If performance matters, I would setup an in-memory database like Redis or Memcached between the server and the persistent storage, which is faster that a only-persistent solution.
-The server would then look up the last position first in the in-memory storage, and if not found, consult the persistent storage for it (and consequently updating the in-memory storage with the just read value).
+If performance matters, I would setup an in-memory database like Redis or Memcached between the server and the persistent storage, which is faster than a only-persistent solution.
+The server would then look up the last position firstly in the in-memory storage, and if not found, consult the persistent storage for it (and consequently updating the in-memory storage with the just read value).

 ### Bonus point #2